chrisbarnes2000/37_Boroughs/README.md

 ## Created by: Alanna, Ariane, Chris, Constantino, Ian

+## !!
+IF UPDATING FRONT END
+    Change the files in either 'templates/' or 'static/' I have converted the main pages to use templating so it is easier to update things and Styles have been moved into the style.css rather than templates

 ### PURPOSE OF PROJECT:

 The goal of this project is to provide a platform for photographers, travelers, and businesses alike to be able to share photos of their local or favorite community.